-With the release of Windows 10 taking a screen shot just got a whole lot easier.
+With the release of Windows 10, taking a screen shot just got a whole lot easier.
 The best way is actually using the Snipping Tool that’s built in to the operating system itself.
 You do not need a 3rd party application.

 1) To open the Snipping Tool go to Start Menu > All Programs > Accessories and you will find it in there.

 I suggest right clicking on the icon and selecting Pin To Start Menu so that it is easily accessible in the future.
 I needed to do that because I use it constantly.

 An even quicker method of accessing the screenshot tool is press the Windows Key and simply start typing snipping.
 I use it so often after I hit S, it shows up.
 I literally just press Windows Key, S, Enter and it’s there.

 2) From there you can simply drag a square around what you would like to screenshot or you can use some custom options.
 To access the options click on the New Menu.

 Free-form snip.
 To draw irregular shapes and lines.